vision-cidis/CK-CNN/README.md

-# CK-CNN Deep learning based Corn Kernel classification
+# Deep learning based Corn Kernel classification

 <!-- ```diff
 - Sorry for any inconvenience, we are updating the repo